-- Kyrgyz Republic-Registered: - Not-for-profit organizations, including think tanks and civil society/nongovernmental organizations - Public and private educational institutions - U.S. non-governmental organizations (NGOs) and educational institutions, partnering with Kyrgyz Republic-registered organizations.
+- Kyrgyz Republic-Registered: - Not-for-profit organizations, including think tanks and civil society/nongovernmental organizations - Public and private educational institutions - Individuals - U.S. non-governmental organizations (NGOs), educational institutions, and individuals seeking funding to support cultural and/or educational program in the Kyrgyz Republic and partnering with Kyrgyz Republic-registered organizations.

 For-profit entities, even those that may fall into the categories listed above, are not eligible to apply for this NOFO.
 Organizations may sub-contract with other entities, but only one, non-profit, non-governmental entity can be the prime recipient of the award.
 When sub-contracting with other entities, the responsibilities of each entity must be clearly defined in the proposal.
-For more information on the difference between a sub-contract and sub-recipient, please refer to 2 CFR 200.331.
+For more information on the difference between sub-contract and sub-recipient, please refer to 2 CFR 200.331.